wassermanlab/JASPAR-UCSC-tracks/README.md

 `./jaspar2meme.py -b ./files/JASPAR2018_CORE_vertebrates.txt -m $MEME_DIR -o $PROFILES_DIR`

 ## Step 2.
 Scanning of the human genome
-For each TF binding profile, the human genome was scanned and matches with a relative score ≥ 0.8 and with a <i>p</i>-value < 0.05 were kept using the `jaspar_search.py` script (<i>i.e.</i> TFBS predictions that were not consistent between the TFBS Perl module and FIMO were filtered out.)
+For each TF binding profile, the human genome was scanned and matches with a relative score ≥ 0.8 and with a *p*-value < 0.05 were kept using the `jaspar_search.py` script (*i.e.* TFBS predictions that were not consistent between the TFBS Perl module and FIMO were filtered out.)

 `./jaspar_search.py -f $GENOME_FASTA -j $JASPAR_MATRIX_ID -m $MEME_DIR -o $SCANS_DIR -p $PROFILES_DIR`

 ## Step 3.
 Create a sorted BED file
 TFBS predictions were converted to [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-As scores (column 5), we used FIMO <i>p</i>-value (scaled between 0-1000, where 0 corresponds to a <i>p</i>-value of 1 and 1000 to a <i>p</i>-value ≤ 10^-10) to allow for comparison of prediction confidence between different profiles.
+As scores (column 5), we used FIMO *p*-value (scaled between 0-1000, where 0 corresponds to a *p*-value of 1 and 1000 to a *p*-value ≤ 10-10) to allow for comparison of prediction confidence between different profiles.

 `./fetch_binding_sites.py -i $SCANS_DIR -p $PROFILES_DIR | sort -k1,1 -k2,2n > $BED_FILE`